³ÉÈËÓ°Òô

 Income tax

 Although the income tax regime provides that bare trusts are not subject to the rules that apply to other types of trust, it does not explicitly say how to treat the income arising from property held in a bare trust.
-The following rules are established by case law:
+The following rules have been established:

 1. •

-any income arising to a bare trustee is assessable on the beneficiary as he is absolutely entitled to that income
+any income arising to a bare trustee is assessable on the beneficiary as they are absolutely entitled to that income

 Popular Articles